thecodingmachine/symfony-vuejs/HOUSEKEEPING.md

 **Major versions:** https://symfony.com/doc/current/setup/upgrade_major.html.

-As a team (tech) leader, you should update to the latest minor/majors version whenever a new version is available.
+As a team (tech) leader, you should update to the latest minor/majors version whenever a new version is available*.
-This action will ensure your project is still relevant year after year.
-The sooner the better*!

 *\* For major versions, make sure your Symfony bundles are ready before updating.*